native-land-digital/next-nld/README.md

 - Integrating researcher to-do list with the researcher dashboard section
 - Adding ability to load other polygons for researchers to draw with more context (perhaps just changing the underlying Style?)
 - Adding more refined permissions to enable external researchers to edit only certain polygons or sets of polygons

+Questions:
+- Do we want contact forms?
+Or just list emails?
+- Getting Patreon back into gear?
+- Make color customizable?